Stan Bisset: Rugby union career

 A second-rower, goal-kicker and captain, Bisset played with the Power House Rugby Club in Melbourne.
-During his tenure as first grade captain at Power House Bisset steered the side to their first Premiership in 1938, earning Victorian selection along with 6 other Power House players.
-Bisset played in the last Victorian XV to beat the Warratahs in a fixture at Manly Oval in 1937, and represented Victoria against the Springboks the same year.
+During his tenure as first grade captain at Power House, Bisset steered the side to their first premiership in 1938, earning Victorian selection along with six other Power House players.
+Bisset played in the last Victorian XV to beat the Waratahs in a fixture at Manly Oval in 1937, and represented Victoria against the Springboks the same year.
 He was one of four Victorians who were selected for the ill-fated 1939 Wallaby tour of Great Britain that was captained by Vay Wilson.
 The team docked at Southampton on the day when England declared war and after a couple of weeks spent filling sandbags to start the war effort, the squad set sail for Australia having not played a game.
 Of the unlucky tourists, only Bill McLean, Keith Windon and Len Smith would return to footballing success after the war.

-Second World War
+World War II

-Stan and the team returned home where he joined the 2/14th Battalion joining his older brother Hal, known as Butch.
-Stan was a lieutenant in charge of an intelligence section while Butch was a platoon commander.
-Both men saw service in the Middle East before Australian forces returned to the South West Pacific in 1942 to defend Australia against the Japanese push through Papua New Guinea on the Kokoda Track.
+Bisset and the team returned home where he joined the 2/14th Battalion joining his older brother Hal, known as Butch.
+Stan Bisset was a lieutenant in charge of an intelligence section while Butch was a platoon commander.
+Both men saw service in the Middle East, and Stan Bisset was mentioned in dispatches, before Australian forces returned to the South West Pacific in 1942 to defend Australia against the Japanese push through Papua New Guinea on the Kokoda Track.

-After arriving in Papua New Guinea, Stan and Butch were sent up the Kokoda Track to relieve the 39th Battalion who were holding out the Japanese at Isurava.
-During the battle Stan was wounded by a bullet which grazed an eyebrow, and Butch was wounded in action on the Kokoda Track and died in Stan's arms in 1942.
+After arriving in Papua New Guinea, both Bisset brothers were sent up the Kokoda Track to relieve the 39th Battalion who were holding out the Japanese at Isurava.
+During the battle Stan Bisset was wounded by a bullet which grazed an eyebrow, and Butch was wounded in action on the Kokoda Track and died in Stan Bisset's arms in 1942.
 Butch was buried on the Track.

-Stan was awarded the Military Cross for actions during the attack on Palliers Hill in the Markham and Ramu valleys in September 1943.
+Stan Bisset was awarded the Military Cross for actions during the attack on Palliers Hill in the Markham and Ramu valleys in September 1943.
+Steve Bisset suffered malaria and was repatriated to Australia.
+Recovered, he saw active service again in Morotai and Borneo, and was promoted as Captain.
+He was demobbed in 1945.